 The opportunity to teach our children lessons comes at interesting times, assuming they are ready to learn them at that time.
 This past Sunday was the finish of the Masters golf tournament.
 Erika was out of town for the weekend, so it was me and my three boys.
 Jackson (6), Harrison (4), and Hayden (2) were not excited to spend the whole weekend lying on the couch in the basement watching golf, so I had to record much of the event and watch it at night.
 However, Sunday afternoon, I couldn’t help but find a way for all of us to be in the basement so I could watch the end of the tournament.
 Jackson was in the corner playing with a train set, Hayden was running around playing soccer, Harrison was sitting on the floor drawing, and I was engulfed in the Masters (No, our house is not normally this composed).

 As Jordan Spieth walked up to the 18th green, I called for Jackson and Harrison to come watch the end of the tournament.
 With tears in my eyes, I was watching a fellow University of Texas guy (not the reason for the tears) fulfill his dream at the age of 21.
 I was crying as a father, a golfer, a dreamer, and a golf fan.
 I don’t know why I initially called Jackson and Harrison to the TV.
 Maybe I wanted them to see how many people love golf so they would love golf.
+I also love to go to golf tours asia because I enjoy to travel and play golf same time.
 Maybe I just needed someone to watch it with me.
 Or maybe sub-consciously I knew there was an opportunity for a quick lesson.

 As Spieth tapped in the put to win the tournament, the crowd erupted.
 Next, he walked to the edge of the green and hugged his father, his mother, his brother, his grandfather, and a few other people.
 Then he returned to the green to thank the fans.
 Complete class.
 He didn’t spike the ball or taunt his fellow competitor.
 Throughout the week, commentators and fellow competitors commented on his maturity, sportsmanship, and poise.
 They talked about how he, at the ripe age of 21, could be one of the new ambassadors for American golf.